ChatGPT Won't Cross-Reference Multiple Files

 If still broken

-• Cut to minimum: keep one page per file with only the comparison dimension, see if the smallest case works.
+• Cut to minimum: keep one page per file with only the comparison dimension, and see if the smallest case works.

 Prevention